CAFAudit/audit-service/caf-audit-service-container/README.md

 This is the alternative configuration for REST port of the Elasticsearch server listens on. e.g 9200.
 Default value: 9200.

 ##### CAF\_ELASTIC\_CLUSTER\_NAME
 Name of the Elasticsearch cluster. e.g. docker-cluster.
-Default value: elasticsearch-cluster
+Default value: elasticsearch-cluster.

 ##### CAF\_ELASTIC\_NUMBER\_OF\_SHARDS
 The number of primary shards that an Elasticsearch index should have. e.g. 5.
 Default value: 5.